History

 Calusa indian HistoryPre-America Marco – The Calusa Indians

 Prior to the arrival of the white man, Marco Island was inhabited by the Calusa Indians.
-The Calusa lived, fished and hunted in the area now known as Southwest Florida Gulf coast region.
-The Calusa enjoyed the abundant fish, shellfish and natural resources available in the area.
+The Calusa lived, fished, and hunted in the area now known as the Southwest Florida Gulf Coast region.
+The Calusa Doxie Clam Company Marco Island Photoenjoyed the abundant fish, shellfish, and natural resources available in the area.
 Reminders of the Calusa can still be seen today on Marco Island.
 The tribe constructed large mounds of discarded shells in an attempt to raise their homes above the water level.
 Some of these ancient shell mounds are still visible today.

 The European Explorers Arrive